Daweo93/github-finder/readme.md

 # Github Finder

-### Blazing fast and simple search for users and repositories written in plain Javascript.
+### Blazing fast and simple search for users and display their profile information and repositories written in plain Javascript using modern features like Fetch API.

 Preview